For Immediate Release: April 3, 2013

 The Sierra Club will continue to push for strong administrative actions to fight climate disruption.

-about local events listed above, or others, contact firstname.lastname@example.org.
-For more information on the Sierra Club’s 100 Days of Action, visit
+For more information about local events listed above, or others, contact firstname.lastname@example.org.
+For more information on the Sierra Club’s 100 Days of Action, visit www.standwiththeplanet.com